robbytables/bug-free-invention/unit-4-troubleshooting/instructor-resources/17-intermediate-variables/17-inter-vars-slides.md

 ## Lesson Objectives
 *After this lesson, you will be able to...*

-* Create and floor floats.
+* Create floats.
+* Type Cast values.
 * Use special string characters.
 * Format strings.